 Don’t eat eggs during pregnancy; it might cause your baby to become allergic to them.

 There’s no evidence that avoiding eggs in pregnancy will reduce the risk of an egg allergy in a baby.
 The Paediatric Society of New Zealand says pregnant women are advised to eat a well-balanced diet.
-Eggs are a useful food during pregnancy, as egg yolks contain choline, which research suggests is an overlooked nutrient which plays an important role in brain and spinal cord development during pregnancy.
-What’s more there’s lots of other useful nutrients and vitamins in eggs to encourage good health.
+Eggs are useful food during pregnancy, as egg yolks contain choline, which research suggests is an overlooked nutrient which plays an important role in brain and spinal cord development during pregnancy.
+What’s more, there are lots of other useful nutrients and vitamins in eggs to encourage good health.

 What you’ll hear:

 Delay the introduction of eggs into your baby’s diet to prevent egg allergy developing.

 Evidence is growing that the opposite is actually true: delaying the introduction of allergenic foods may actually contribute to the development of food allergy.
 Breast milk is the best food for babies for at least the first six months of life (and breastfeeding mums should keep eating eggs, too) but once you do start to introduce solids, including eggs will be a useful way to get nutrients into your child and to reduce the risk of egg allergy developing later on.
 The Paediatric Society recommends introducing eggs at around 6 months, and advises ‘when there is a family history of allergy there is moderate evidence that the introduction of a well-cooked egg before 8 months of age can reduce the risk of developing egg allergy’.